esedesofiaaa/DiscordSelfBotting/README.md

 ## Security Considerations

-⚠️ **Important**: This is a self-bot, which violates Discord's Terms of Service.
-Use at your own risk.

 - Bot token is stored securely using GitHub Secrets
 - Environment variables are used for sensitive configuration
 - Local `.env` files are excluded from version control